microsoft/DirectX-Specs/d3d/Raytracing.md

 The scheduling portions of execution are hard-wired, or at least implemented in an opaque way that can be customized for the hardware.
-This would typically employ strategies like sorting work to maximize coherence across eadsthreads.
+This would typically employ strategies like sorting work to maximize coherence across threads.
 From an API point of view, ray scheduling is built-in functionality.

 The other tasks in raytracing are a combination of fixed function and